BIEVR-LIO: Robust LiDAR-Inertial Odometry through Bump-Image-Enhanced Voxel Maps: Experiments

 \subsection{Ablation Study}

 In \Cref{tab:ablation_ate}, we present an ablation study to analyze the impact of our contributions.
 We perform representative experiments on the geometrically rich \textit{Cloister}, \textit{FieldS} with sparse structure, and the highly ambiguous \textit{Shield1} sequence containing only subtle geometric constraints.
 To isolate the effect of the proposed BIEVR-Map representation, we compare three configurations: first, using point-to-plane alignment against the principal voxel planes (Plane$| |$HR); second, also performing point-to-plane alignment, but using each BIEVR pixel as a high-resolution plane (Bump$| |$HR), without the additional Jacobian direction.
 In this case, the registration ignores neighboring pixels, effectively treating each pixel as an infinite plane.
 The third configuration (Plane$| |$HR), enables the additional Jacobian direction, allowing the registration to fully exploit the surface variations captured by our map.
 In the well-constrained \textit{Cloister} environment, all configurations perform similarly, as the largely planar structure is well represented by both map formulations.
 In \textit{FieldS}, the additional geometric detail provided by BIEVR leads to improved accuracy.
 In the most challenging \textit{Shield1} sequence, however, the benefits of BIEVR can only be exploited when the additional Jacobian direction is used, highlighting the importance of our registration formulation.
 We further evaluate the proposed map-informed dual-resolution sampling (ID) and compare it against fixed high-resolution sampling (HR) as well as a random dual-resolution strategy (RD) using the same resolutions (\SI{0.1}{\meter} and \SI{0.5}{\meter}), but selecting high-resolution voxels at random rather than based on map structure.
 Across all sequences, RD performs worst, as high-resolution samples are often allocated to uninformative regions.
 Our proposed map-informed sampling consistently outperforms both baselines by focusing computation on informative areas, effectively improving the signal-to-noise ratio, while reducing the number of points used for registration by approximately a factor of four compared to HR sampling, resulting in lower runtime.
-An analysis of the runtime for the individual components of our method is provided in the supplementary materials.
+A visual comparison of the runtime can be found in the appendix.